agustinBassi/coap-connection/README.md

 cd coap-connection/
 ```

-2. Compile the Py-HTTP-CoAP docker image with the command below.
+2. Compile the `HTTP-CoAP Semi Proxy` docker image with the command below.

 ```
-docker-compose build http-to-coap-server
+docker-compose build http-coap-semi-proxy
 ```

-3. Start the Py HTTP CoAP converter and the HTTP Client with the next command.
+3. Start the `HTTP-CoAP Semi Proxy` and the `HTTP-Coap Web Client` with the next command.

 ```
 docker-compose up
 ```

-4. Run the HTTP Client opening [http://raspberri_pi_ip:5001/](http://raspberri_pi_ip:5001/) in the web browser.
+4. Run the `HTTP-Coap Web Client` opening [http://raspberri_pi_ip:5001/](http://raspberri_pi_ip:5001/) in the web browser.

 ##
 ## Want to help?